 Later on, the "stereo" that we know so well came along.
 Largely developed by Alan Blumlein, this encodes a simple sound stage into two channels of audio, typically by varying the relative level of sounds in two speakers.

 More recently, 5.1 and 7.1 "surround sound" systems have appeared, in the cinema and then the home.
-These put speakers around the audience and work typically in much the same way, varying the level of sounds in the two closest speakers.
+These put speakers around the audience and work typically in much the same way as stereo, varying the level of sounds in the two closest speakers.

 So, What Now?